ballerina-platform/ballerina-lang/stdlib/database/jdbc/src/main/ballerina/jdbc/Module.md

-## Package overview
+## Module overview

-This package provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).
+This module provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).

 ### Endpoint

 To access a database, you must first create an `endpoint`, which is a virtual representation of the physical endpoint that you are trying to connect to.
 Create an endpoint of the JDBC client type (i.e., `jdbc:Client`) and provide the necessary connection parameters.
 This will create a pool of connections to the specified database.
 A sample for creating an endpoint with a JDBC client can be found below.

-**NOTE**: Although the JDBC client type supports connecting to any type of relational database that is accessible via JDBC, if you are using a MySQL or H2 database, it is recommended to use endpoints that are created using the client types specific to them via the relevant Ballerina packages.
+**NOTE**: Although the JDBC client type supports connecting to any type of relational database that is accessible via JDBC, if you are using a MySQL or H2 database, it is recommended to use endpoints that are created using the client types specific to them via the relevant Ballerina modules.

 ### Database operations

 Once the endpoint is created, database operations can be executed through that endpoint.
-This package provides support for creating tables and executing stored procedures.
+This module provides support for creating tables and executing stored procedures.
 It also supports selecting, inserting, deleting, updating, and batch updating data.
 Samples for these operations can be found below.
-Details of the SQL data types and query parameters relevant for these database operations can be found in the documentation for the SQL package.
+Details of the SQL data types and query parameters relevant for these database operations can be found in the documentation for the SQL module.

 ## Samples